jingleheimer-schmidt/spill_inventory/README.md

 ---------------------
 # Features
-- when anything with an inventory is destroyed, the contents of its inventories are spilled on the ground around it
+- When anything with an inventory is destroyed, the contents of its inventories are spilled on the ground around it
-- when anything with an equipment grid is destroyed, the contents of the grid are spilled on the ground around it
+- When anything with an equipment grid is destroyed, the contents of the grid are spilled on the ground around it
+- Spilled items are automatically picked up by players who walk near them
-- main menu background simulation integration
+- Includes main menu background simulation integration

 ---------------------
 # Compatibility